We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People can find folic acid supplements in drug stores or choose between brands online:

 To prevent complications, women should ensure that they meet their folic acid requirements before and during pregnancy.
 Although treatments exist for spina bifida, it often causes some degree of physical or mental disability in the baby.
-There is no treatment for anencephaly, and the CDC state that most babies who have this condition die shortly after birth.
+There is no treatment for anencephaly, and the

 Women of childbearing age should consider taking a prenatal vitamin each day.
 Doing this will ensure that they get adequate amounts of folic acid along with other nutrients that they need if they become pregnant.